-Giving your baby a pacifier is a personal decision.
+When Should You Give a Pacifier to a Baby?
 Most experts agree that pacifiers can be helpful during the first six months of life as it satisfies your baby’s natural instinct to suck.
 However, there are no definite guidelines about when to give a pacifier or take one away.
 Sometimes, it is best to just use your mothering instinct to decide if a pacifier is right for your baby, regardless of his age.

 There is no specific time frame when choosing to give your baby a pacifier.
 Babies of all ages from newborn to more than 4 years old suck on pacifiers.
 Sometimes, it is to help with fussiness.
 At other times, most often in older children, it is a comfort item.
-It is really up to each family to decide when is the right time to introduce the pacifier.
+It is really up to each family to decide when is the right time to give a pacifier to a baby.
 And, not all babies like pacifiers.
-If you introduce the pacifier and your baby refuses to take it, don’t force it.
+If you introduce the pacifier to a baby and they refuses to take it, don’t force it.

 There are several different types and styles of pacifiers.
 Some pacifiers are made strictly for newborn babies and some are for older children.
 Some have curved nipples, others have straight and hollow nipples.
 There are a variety of colors and designs to choose from.
 Each pacifier has a description on the package that you should read to make sure you are purchasing the correct one for your baby’s age.
 And, you may have to purchase several before finding one that your baby likes.

 A pacifier can meet your baby’s sucking needs.